AmeetGill/lordozb.github.io/README.md

-# Finding The Best Ingridents For My Alchemy!
+# Finding The Best Ingredients For My Alchemy!